-s a business owner you probably already know what a nightmare pricing your products can be.
+A business owner you probably already know what a nightmare pricing your products can be.
 There are new books and dissertations on the topic every year.
-Pricing strategy crosses multiple disciplines, including psychology, economics and marketing.
-Moreover, pricing is, of course, an integral part of your business and profits; a small mistake can affect business on a large scale.
+Pricing strategy crosses multiple disciplines, including psychology, economics, and marketing.
+Moreover, pricing is, of course, an integral part of your business and profits; a small mistake can affect business on a large scale (though electronic shelf labels make this a whole lot easier to fix than traditional price labels).
 Before telling you too much of what you already know, there are a few basic and useful principles to keep in mind.
 Even better, your retail point of sale system can help with a lot of this.
-In fact, Korona can has many features which assist clients with retail pricing strategies.
 Here’s a look at a few strategies (with some pretty cool real-world examples) that can push your business to another level.

 One of the oldest retail pricing strategies in the book, most of us probably encounter an example of the decoy effect on a daily basis.
 Used effectively, this tactic can result in a serious bump in sales.
 Generally, this model includes three prices: